pearcej/complex/_sources/index.rst

    contain the root `toctree` directive.

 .. meta::
-   :description: On Complexity is began from Edition 2 of Think Complexity by Allen B. Downey
+   :description: On Complexity began from Edition 2 of Think Complexity by Allen B. Downey
    :keywords: Complexity Science, Game of Life

 .. toc_version: 2